Emmanuellaodunsi/Python_project/README.md

 Key Features:

 Students can input inquiries to the chatbot.

 The chatbot provides predefined responses to common questions.

 The chatbot should be able to handle various inquiries about school-related topics.

 Implement a function to save the inquiries and responses to a file for future reference.

 The chatbot should be user-friendly and easy to interact with.
-Your Python code should encompass the features mentioned in the problem statement.